tytydraco/yessleep/out/I_Am_Ancient_Evil_She_Had_Metrics.md

 Sometimes you need to believe something is watching over you.

-The alternative — that *she* is watching over you, laptop open, filtering by lowest percentage — is not something even I can bear to contemplate.
+The alternative — that *she* is watching over you, laptop open, filtering by lowest percentage, spending whatever she finds inside you on shift efficiency — is not something even I can bear to contemplate.

 I have faced the void.

 I have negotiated with the abyss.

-I have never once asked for mercy.

-I am asking now.
+I escaped with less than I arrived with.

+And somewhere in a fulfillment center, under fluorescent lights that hum at a frequency that erodes hope, she has already moved on to the next optimization cycle.

+She did not notice I was gone.

+That is the part that stays with me.

+That is the part that truly terrifies me.

+She did not notice I was gone.